F1LT3R/blog/_posts/2017-09-05-roll-your-own-math-sine-cosine.markdown

 ## Learning a Few Things

 It became apparent that rolling-my-own Sine and Cosine functions with basic math operators would require "rolling-a-few-more-of-my-own" math functions than I had expected.
-[Meadow muffins](http://lmgtfy.com/?q=meadow+muffins)!

 Taking account of the damage: